 An alternative to running a more sophisticated algorithm is to reduce the average cost of LCR using randomization.
 The presentation here follows the average-case analysis done by Chang and Roberts~\cite{ChangR1979}.

-Run LCR where each id is constructed by prepending a long random bit-string to the real id.
-This gives uniqueness (since the real id's act as tie-breakers) and something very close to a random permutation on the constructed id's.
-When we have unique random id's, a simple argument shows that the $i$-th largest id only propagates an expected $n/i$ hops, giving a total of $O(n H_{n}) = O(n \log n)$ hops.\footnote{Alternatively, we could consider the \concept{average-case complexity} of the algorithm when we assume all $n!$ orderings of the ids are equally likely; this also gives $O(n \log n)$ expected message complexity~\cite{ChangR1979}.} Unique random id's occur with high probability provided the range of the random sequence is $\gg n^{2}$.
+Run LCR where each ID is constructed by prepending a long random bit-string to the real ID.
+This gives uniqueness (since the real IDs act as tie-breakers) and something very close to a random permutation on the constructed IDs.
+When we have unique random IDs, a simple argument shows that the $i$-th largest ID only propagates an expected $n/i$ hops, giving a total of $O(n H_{n}) = O(n \log n)$ hops.\footnote{Alternatively, we could consider the \concept{average-case complexity} of the algorithm when we assume all $n!$ orderings of the IDs are equally likely; this also gives $O(n \log n)$ expected message complexity~\cite{ChangR1979}.} Unique random IDs occur with high probability provided the range of the random sequence is $\gg n^{2}$.

-The downside of this algorithm compared to Peterson's is that knowledge of $n$ is required to pick random id's from a large enough range.
+The downside of this algorithm compared to Peterson's is that knowledge of $n$ is required to pick random IDs from a large enough range.
 It also has higher bit complexity, since Peterson's algorithm is sending only IDs (in the FIFO-channel version) without any random padding.
-An possible upside is that if the range of random ids is large enough, we can run it without any initial ids at all, as long as we are willing to accept a small probability of accidentally electing two leaders.
+An possible upside is that if the range of random IDs is large enough, we can run it without any initial IDs at all, as long as we are willing to accept a small probability of accidentally electing two leaders.